Zombies+

 Project Overview

-Cardboard Momoa is a Lethal Company mod that introduces a custom AI entity with pathfinding capabilities.
-The model of Jason Momoa was provided to me and modeled onto a flat surface by Alexander Allred (a friend of mine).
-This project represents a significant achievement in my C# programming journey, reaching over 40,000 downloads on Thunderstore.
-The mod features enemy behavior that challenges players and effectively keeps players uneasy.
+Cardboard Momoa is a Lethal Company mod that introduces a custom AI entity with advanced pathfinding capabilities.
+This project represents a significant achievement in AI programming, reaching over 40,000 downloads on Thunderstore.
+The mod features sophisticated enemy behavior that challenges players while maintaining game balance.

 Skills & Learning Outcomes

-Here's the setup for configuring the Jason Momoa AI entity:
+Here's the core setup method for configuring the Jason Momoa AI entity:

 jasonBehaviour.yellSound= scream;